PoC-Consortium/engraver/README.md

     Which directory to use.
 You can give relative as well as absolute paths.
     If you omit this, plots are written into the 'plots' directory in the current path.

+  -f <diskspace>
+    When -n is not specified, leave this much disk space while calculating number of nonces to plot.

   -m <staggersize>
     In this version, you can think of this as the memory cache used by the program before a write to the disk is necessary.
 Obviously the more you give here, the